biruk50/telegram_ecommerce_Bot/README.md

--this are 2 separate telegram bots that connected to the same sqlite3 database.
+-these are 2 separate telegram bots that are connected to the same sqlite3 database.

 -one takes in the product details of the user and stores the images of the product in json format so it takes less space in the your end